853866252/django-monitio/README.md

             'django.contrib.messages.middleware.MessageMiddleware',
     		'corsheaders.middleware.CorsMiddleware',
         )

+5. Add the CONTEXT_PROCESSOR for messages:

+        CONTEXT_PROCESSORS = (
+            ...
+            'django.contrib.messages.context_processors.messages',
+            ...
+        )

-5. Add the `monitio` URLs to your URL conf.
+6. Add the `monitio` URLs to your URL conf.
 For instance, in order to make messages available under `http://domain.com/messages/`, add the following line to `urls.py`.

         urlpatterns = patterns('',
             (r'^messages/', include('monitio.urls')),
             ...
         )

-6. In your settings, set the message [storage backend](http://docs.djangoproject.com/en/dev/ref/contrib/messages/#message-storage-backends) to `monitio.storage.PersistentMessageStorage`:
+7. In your settings, set the message [storage backend](http://docs.djangoproject.com/en/dev/ref/contrib/messages/#message-storage-backends) to `monitio.storage.PersistentMessageStorage`:

         MESSAGE_STORAGE = 'monitio.storage.PersistentMessageStorage'

-7. In your settings, add a reasonable default, which will prevent from showing read messages to the users:
+8. In your settings, add a reasonable default, which will prevent from showing read messages to the users:

         MONITIO_EXCLUDE_READ = True

-8. Setup `django-sse` and `corsheaders`:
+9. Setup `django-sse` and `corsheaders`:

         REDIS_SSEQUEUE_CONNECTION_SETTINGS = {
             'location': '127.0.0.1:6379',